 The COACH program is an innovative care coordination model that provides home-based support to Veterans with dementia and their caregivers.
 The COACH program supports patient-centric care by assigning an interdisciplinary team to assess the needs of the Veteran and caregiver, develop a comprehensive treatment plan, and monitor the Veteran's overall well-being.
-The services offered by the COACH program include the following:
+The COACH program offers the following services:

-- Home visits by a licensed clinical social worker and registered nurse - Education on dementia care, progression, and behavioral management - Medication review and home safety review - Ongoing monitoring of the Veteran's function or health

-- Referrals for other services to support the Veteran and the caregiver - Caregiver support and education
+- Home visits by a licensed clinical social worker and registered nurse - Education on dementia care, progression, and behavioral management - Medication review and home safety review - Ongoing monitoring of the Veteran's function or health - Referrals for other services to support the Veteran and the caregiver - Caregiver support and education